Declan444/24-7-hackathon-team9/README.md

 As a first time visitor I want...

-- To immediately understand the basic concept and purpose of the website
+- to immediately understand the basic concept and purpose of the website
-- To be able to intuitive understand the navigational instruments accessible on the website
+- to be able to intuitive understand the navigational instruments accessible on the website
-- Easily discover prominent features of the website
+- easily discover prominent features of the website
 - to be able to view the device without issue regeardless of my screen size
+- to be able to easily take a quiz to test my knowledge and learn about the LGBT community
+- easily understand how the quiz works
+- track my progress during the quiz and see what question I am on
+- receive continuous feedback on my score during the quiz

 ### Returning Visitor Goals